Dynamics of correlations in shallow optical lattices: Density-Density Correlations in D

-In Fig.~(\ref{lightcone}), we plot the structure factor obtained by taking the Fourier transform of the density-density correlation function.
-This can simply be read off from Eq.~(\ref{dddyn}) as $S(q)(\tb) = n_{0}(n_{0}+1) J_{0}[4 J~\tb \sin(q/2)]^{2}$.
+We now briefly discuss the signatures of light-cone dynamics in momentum space.
+In Fig.~\ref{lightcone}, we also plot the structure factor obtained by taking the Fourier transform of the density-density correlation function.
+This can simply be read off from Eq.~\ref{dddyn} as $S(q)(\tb) = n_{0}(n_{0}-1) J_{0}[4 J~\tb \sin(q/2)]^{2}$.
 At $\tb=0$, the structure factor is a constant as all momentum states are equally occupied.
 As the system begins to develop correlations between neighboring sites, the structure factor shows periodic oscillations whose amplitude decays in time.
-The oscillations indicate a rephasing of the spreading wave-packets as they travel a lattice unit.
 Using the asymptotic behavior of the Bessel function $J_0(z)\sim (2/\pi z)^{1/2}\cos(z-\pi/4))$ as $z\to\infty$, we find that for long times the oscillations have period $\tau_{osc} = \pi/[4J\sin(k/2)]$.
-The envelope of of $S(q)$ falls off as $1/J\tb$.

-A related experiment at MIT studied the Bragg intensity of light reflected from a $3$D cloud of expanding bosonic atoms released from an optical lattice \cite{miyakebragg}.
-Relatively small changes in their experiment would allow them to study the time evolution of the structure factor in a lattice.
+At long times, the correlations are found to decay to steady state values as $1/J\tb$.
+In $k$ space, the envelope of the structure factor decays as $1/k$.
+These features can be readily accessed in experiments.

+The long time behavior of correlations however is very different in the non-interacting and strongly interacting limit.
+In contrast with the rather slow decay of correlations for the quench to $U=0$, density-density correlations appear to decay rapidly in the strongly interacting case \cite{natubogquench, blochlightcone, kollathferm}.
+The mechanism for the decay contains information about the nature of the quasi-particles and their interactions and merits further study.

+We now consider a quench to a weakly interacting final state $U/J \ll 1$ and compute the effect on the density-density correlation functions to first order in perturbation theory.
+Interestingly, we find that the non-interacting density-density correlations are completely unaffected.

+In order to calculate $g^{pq}_{rs}$ to first order in interactions, we Fourier transform Eq.~\ref{fourbeom} and assume that the three-body correlator $g^{pqr}_{suv}$ evolves freely as it would for a non-interacting system.
+We then substitute the expression for the three-body correlation function into Eq.~\ref{twobeom} and obtain the two-body correlation function in Fourier space (details are supplied in Appendix A): \begin{widetext}

+\end{widetext} The first term in the brackets is the non-interacting two-point correlation function which now acquires a time and momentum dependent correction of order $U/J$ from the three-body terms (Eq.\ref{fourbeom}).